 I work as a tanker captain, week in, week out.
 Between shifts I receive treatments for lung cancer.
 Unfortunately, the treatment does not really work that well.

-Well, I mustn’t lie, of course.
-I was 14 years when I started smoking.
+Well, I can’t lie.
+I was 14 years old when I started smoking.
 Everyone smoked.
 My parents, my classmates, everyone I knew, actually.
 It was strange if you didn’t smoke.
 I thought it was cool to stand around with a pack of shredded tobacco in your breast pocket.
 You could get cigarettes everywhere.
-Even after closing time, then you would just go to the outdoor vending machine where you could still get cigarettes.
+Even after the shops had shut, then you would just go to the outdoor vending machine where you could still get cigarettes.
 I think you can still buy cigarettes in far too many places, in the view of children.
 It is bizarrely addictive.
 I think that cigarettes should fall under the hard drugs law.

 It took quite some time before they figured out that I had lung cancer, since I had come in with symptoms in my leg.
 I was taking acetaminophen more or less continuously, but I could not lie down or sit down.
 The treatments for the lung cancer are not really going well.